-Conclusions We are not aware of any relationships between Grant Thornton and the Council that may reasonably be thought to bear on our integrity, independence and objectivity.
-We have not identified any potential issues in respect of personal relationships with the Council or investments in the Group held by individuals.
-We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Council/Group as a director or in a senior management role covering financial, accounting or control related areas.
-We have not identified any business relationships between Grant Thornton and the Council/Group .
-No contingent fee arrangements are in place for non-audit services provided.
-We have not identified any gifts or hospitality provided to, or received from, a member of the Council board, senior management or staff (that would exceed the threshold set in the Ethical Standard).
+Matter Conclusions Relationships with Grant Thornton We are not aware of any relationships between Grant Thornton and the Council that may reasonably be thought to bear on our integrity, independence and objectivity.
+Relationships and Investments held by individuals We have not identified any potential issues in respect of personal relationships with the Council or investments in the Group held by individuals.
+Employment of Grant Thornton staff We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Council/Group as a director or in a senior management role covering financial, accounting or control related areas.
+Burganess relationships We have not identified any business relationships between Grant Thornton and the Council/Group .
+Contingent fees in relation to non-audit services No contingent fee arrangements are in place for non-audit services provided.
+Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Council board, senior management or staff (that would exceed the threshold set in the Ethical Standard).